 Boolean

 The Boolean type represents true or false values in a Mongoose schema.
-This type is essential when implementing fields that require binary decisions, such as a user’s active status, email verification flag, or feature toggles within an application.
-By setting a default value, like true or false, there will be a consistent behavior when no value is explicitly provided.
-Boolean fields are helpful for logical operations and conditions, as they allow quick checks in application logic.
+It is essential for fields that need binary decisions, such as a user’s active status, an email verification flag, or feature toggles.
+Setting a default value of true or false ensures consistent behavior when no value is explicitly provided.
+Boolean fields are useful for logical operations and allow fast checks in application logic.

 Boolean values also improve query performance by simplifying filtering and indexing.
-For example, querying for all active users or disabled features is much faster when using indexed Boolean fields.
+Querying for all active users or disabled features is much faster when the underlying field is an indexed Boolean.

 Example: